 Indicator Name On/Blinking Explanation Seat Belt Reminder Indicator Blinks and the beeper sounds for a few seconds if you are not wearing a seat belt when you turn the ignition switch to ON II 1, then the indicator comes on.
-Blinks while driving if you have not fastened a seat belt.
+Models with front passenger's seat belt reminder If the front passenger is not wearing a seat belt, the indicator comes on a few seconds later.
+All models Blinks while driving if either you and/or the front passenger has not fastened a seat belt.
 The beeper sounds and the indicator blinks at regular intervals.
-The beeper stops and the indicator goes off when you fasten your seat belt.
-Stays on after you have fastened the seat belt - A detection error may have occurred in the sensor.
+The beeper stops and the indicator goes off when you and the front passenger fasten their seat belts.
+Stays on after you and/or the front passenger has fastened the seat belt(s) - A detection error may have occurred in the sensor.
 Have the vehicle checked by a dealer.
 Seat Belt Reminder P. 32 Comes on when the fuel reserve is running low (approximately 4.8 Litres left).
 Blinks if there is a problem with the fuel gauge.
 Comes on - Refuel your vehicle as soon as possible.
 Blinks - Have the vehicle checked by a dealer.
-Low Fuel Indicator Diesel models The fuel gauge dot disappeared.
+Low Fuel Indicator Diesel models • The fuel gauge dot disappeared.
 Even if you depress the accelerator pedal, the engine speed (RPM) will not increase.
 Refuel your vehicle as soon as possible then restart the engine.
 The vehicle speed limit will be released when refueling 10.0 Litres or more.
 Refueling P. 224